![]() ![]() Choose another writer in this calendar:

 chasm between husband and wife, personal freedom versus traditions.

 politics.
-As in her other novels, Stead also dealt with the theme of a
+As in her other novels, Stead dealt with the theme of a

 woman facing the conflict between her own artistic freedom and family